-Vagina: What's normal, what's not
+Vagina: What's typical, what's not

 Vaginal health affects more than just your sex life.
 Find out about common vaginal problems and ways to promote a healthy vagina.By Mayo Clinic Staff